mzampetakis/aquago/README.md

 ## Configuration

 ### Env Vars 📄
 Before running the app all configuration must be set.
-The configuration can be added an Env Vars or inside the provided `.env` file.
-The variables are:
+The configuration can be added an OS's Env Vars or inside the provided `.env` file.
+The necessary variables are:

 ```
 # GDrive Folders